Connect with others who understand.

 People of Color Experience More Severe Lupus Complications

 Other racial and ethnic groups are also disproportionately affected by lupus complications.
-A 2019 study found that African American, Asian/Pacific Islander, and Hispanic people living with lupus had higher rates of kidney complications, neurological complications, and blood disorders, compared to white people living with the condition.
+A 2019 study found that African American, Asian/Pacific Islander, and Hispanic people living with lupus had higher rates of kidney complications, neurological complications, and blood disorders, compared with white people living with the condition.
 In the MLSP data, the prevalence of lupus nephritis was as high as 53.2 percent in Asian people, 50.7 percent in Black people, and 49.4 percent in Hispanic people — versus 25.4 percent among white people.

 2. Sex